Yashbontala/calendar-booking/README.md

 1.Time slots are always 60 minutes long.

-2.Availabilities are per-date (a date cannot have overlapping rules).
+2.Availabilities are per-date (a date cannot have overlapping times).

 3.No authentication is implemented — assumed the owner is authenticated.